 I've been using HomeKit since it was released, mostly for Hue lights and smart plugs.
 Recently, when I moved, I went all-in.
-Now, I have more lights, more plugs, an August lock, a Hunter fan, switches, motion sensors, and shades on the way.
+Now, I have more lights, more plugs, an August lock, a Hunter fan, switches, motion sensors, and shades.
 Controlling it all with Apple Watch or iPhone was good.
 Controlling it with HomePod is great.
-At least mostly.

 Siri not only has a personality, which makes it more natural and enjoyable to interact with than a nameless assistant or "computer", but it's on every Apple device.
 Unlike exclusively home-bound assistants, if you leave and forget to lock the door or turn off the lights or a plug, you don't have to run back to within yelling range.
 You simply talk to Siri on your iPhone or whatever other device is convenient.

 But there's absolutely something to be said for having an always plugged in device with a beam-forming microphone array at home.
-Ambient control, so to speak.
+In other words, ambient computing.

 It's annoying if your hands are full and you want to open the door for a guest.
 But it prevents a would-be home invader from yelling "Hey Siri, open the door" through the window so their accomplice can burst into your house.